SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 ## Data Cleaning & Transformation

 ### Data Quality Assessment/General cleaning steps
-- Conducted a comprehensive data quality audit to check for data formatting issues,Text Inconsistency Missing Values,Orphan Records, and Currency Symbols
+- Conducted a comprehensive data quality audit to check for data formatting issues, Text Inconsistency, Missing Values, Orphan Records, and Currency Symbols
 -  Check for leading and trailing spaces in text fields
 -  Conducted Data Type Verification
--  Check for duplicates and null values and drcided on how tgo handle all of them according to busineess needs
+-  Check for duplicates and null values, and decide on how to handle all of them according to business needs

 #### Calendar table
 -  Built a custom date dimension table in Power Query to enable time intelligence analysis